 1. MYP is a strategic investment, not a drop-in replacement: Authorisation takes 18 to 24 months and year-one costs run £58K to £155K for a 500-learner school, plus ongoing licensing and CPD.

-3. The pedagogy is the real difference: MYP uses criterion-referenced rubrics and continuous assessment; GCSE uses terminal examinations weighted 50 to 100 per cent.
-Switching changes teacher workload, parent communication, and learner experience.
+3. The pedagogy is the real difference: MYP uses criterion-referenced rubrics, internal assessment and optional Year 5 eAssessment; GCSE uses regulated examinations and subject specifications.
+Switching changes teacher workload, parent communication and learner experience.

 4. Dual-running works but is operationally heavy: Running MYP alongside GCSE at KS3 and GCSE at KS4 is possible and relatively common, but demands disciplined timetabling and clear staff specialisation.

-Over the past decade, fewer than 10 UK state schools have adopted the International Baccalaureate Middle Years Programme, despite growing international recognition.
-Wellington Academy remains the sole state-funded MYP school in England.
-Meanwhile, approximately 680,000 learners sat GCSEs in summer 2024, making GCSE qualification the undisputed standard for UK secondary education (JCQ, 2024).
+Over the past decade, fewer than 10 UK state schools have adopted the International Baccalaureate Middle Years Programme, even though it is better known internationally.
+Wellington Academy is one of the few state-funded schools in England linked with the MYP route.
+It does not show that MYP has become a normal state-school pathway.
+By contrast, about 680,000 learners sat GCSEs in summer 2024, so GCSE qualification remains the clear standard for UK secondary education (JCQ, 2024).

 MYP vs GCSE: Head-to-Head Curriculum Showdown